 1. Basic Policy for Business Operation

-Our management principle is "Always Putting the Customer First."
-The ITO EN Group Founding Charter states that the ITO EN Group must fulfill its corporate social responsibility to meet expectations by actively cooperating with the government, local communities, consumers, shareholders, retailers, suppliers, financial institutions and other stakeholders, aiming for sustained corporate growth and development and the enhancement of corporate value, and we put this at the heart of our corporate management.
+The Company’s management priority is to fulfill its corporate social responsibility by actively cooperating with the government, local communities, consumers, shareholders, retailers, suppliers, financial institutions, employees and other stakeholders, aiming for sustained corporate growth and the improvement of corporate value under the Group's Management Principle of “Always Putting the Customer First.”

 2. Systems to ensure that the Group’s Directors and employees execute duties in compliance with laws and regulations and the Articles of Incorporation

-1. The Board of Directors passes a resolution on the ITO EN Group Code of Conduct and the Guidelines for the Code of Behavior pertaining to the compliance system and defines them as the code of conduct and the code of behavior for the Group's Directors and employees, etc. to take action in compliance with laws and regulations, the Articles of Incorporation and corporate ethics.
+1. The Company's basic policy is that the Board of Directors passes a resolution on the ITO EN Group Code of Conduct pertaining to the compliance system to ensure that the Group's Directors and employees, etc. take action in compliance with laws and regulations, the Articles of Incorporation and corporate ethics.

-2. The Company increases the effectiveness of the compliance system of the ITO EN Group based on the ITO EN Group Code of Conduct and the Code of Behavior by establishing the Compliance Committee chaired by the Director appointed by the President and establishing an administrative office for the Compliance Committee in the Compliance Department.
+2. The Company increases the effectiveness of the compliance system of the ITO EN Group based on the ITO EN Group Code of Conduct by establishing the Compliance Committee chaired by the Director appointed by the President and establishing an administrative office for the Compliance Committee in the Compliance Office of the Legal Department.

-3. The Company has established a whistleblowing desk inside and outside the company as a means for the employees, etc. to be able to directly provide information on acts that run counter to laws and regulations and compliance.
+3. The Company establishes a whistleblowing desk inside and outside the company as a means for the employees, etc. to be able to directly provide information on acts that run counter to laws and regulations and compliance.

 3. Systems to store and manage information on the execution of duties by Directors

-1. During the storage period of information on the execution of duties by Directors that is provided for by laws and regulations and internal regulations, the Company records and stores the information in documents or electromagnetic media in a searchable state and maintains a state to allow the Directors and Audit & Supervisory Board Members to inspect the information.
+1. During the storage period of information on the execution of duties by Directors that is provided for by laws and regulations and internal regulations, the Company records and stores the information in documents or electromagnetic media in a searchable state and maintains a state to allow the Directors to inspect the information.

 2. Unless otherwise provided for by laws and regulations, the storage period of documents above shall be dependent on the type of each document specified by the Documents Handling Regulations.

-4. Regulations and other systems for managing the risk of loss
+4. Regulations and other systems for managing loss risks of the Group

-2. The Company has organized a system to minimize damages when an unforeseen situation occurs by establishing a task force headed by the President to prevent the expansion of damages by taking prompt measures.
+4. The Company develops a system to minimize damages when an unforeseen situation occurs by establishing a task force headed by the President to prevent the escalation of damages by taking prompt measures.

-5. Systems to ensure the efficient execution of duties by Directors
+5. System to ensure the efficient execution of duties by the directors

 1. The Board of Directors and the Executive Board are the basis of these systems and hold a meeting once a month, in principle, and on an ad hoc basis, as needed.